IBM/kar/sdk/java/README.md

 # Java KAR SDK Usage

 # Prerequisites
-SDK tested using
-- Java 1.8.X
+- Java 8 or 11
 - Maven 3.6.X

 Note: the SDK and example code have been tested using MicroProfile 3.3 and the Open Liberty Plugin 3.2 (which pulls v20.0.0.X of openliberty)

 # Overview
 The Java SDK provides:
-1.  the class `com.ibm.research.kar.Kar` to communicate with the Kar runtime
+1. `kar-rest-client` - contains basic classes to communicate with KAR and implement the actor abstractions
-2. the package `com.ibm.research.kar.actor` to write and execute actors as part of a Kar component (e.g. a microservice).
+2. `kar-actor-runtime` - classes that implement the KAR actor runtime in Java

+# Building
+To build these packages, run `mvn install` in the `kar-java` directory.
+This will build both `kar-rest-client` and `kar-actor-runtime`.

-## Basic KAR SDK usage
+# Basic KAR SDK usage
+The basic KAR SDK is in `kar-rest-client`.
+After building, add `target/kar-rest-client.jar` and `target/libs` to the CLASSPATH of your application.
+Note: `target/libs` contains dependent jars required by `target/kar-rest-client.jar`, which is implemented using the [Microprofile 3.3 Rest Client](https://github.com/eclipse/microprofile-rest-client).

 The following code examples show how to use the Kar SDK.

-### Invoke a Service:
+## Invoke a Service:
 ```java
 import javax.json.Json;
 import javax.json.JsonObject;